janscience/MicroConfig/README.md

 Enter new value  (between 1s and 8640s):
 ```

-Numerical parameter support unit conversion, the user may specify a
+Numerical parameters support unit conversion, the user may specify a
 new value in a different unit.
 Here, the time can be also specified in
 "min" or "h", for example.
 The entered value is then converted to
 "s".
 Without specifying a unit, the default "s" is assumed.
 We enter